 § 151-14.
 Authority to merge; expiration

-The authority granted by this act to the village of St. Johnsbury and the town of St. Johnsbury to merge shall expire twenty years from the date of the passage and adoption of this act unless all of the municipalities mentioned herein shall have voted to adopt the provisions hereof within such period.
+The authority granted by this act to the Village of St. Johnsbury and the Town of St. Johnsbury to merge shall expire 20 years from the date of the passage and adoption of this act unless all of the municipalities mentioned herein shall have voted to adopt the provisions hereof within such period.

 § 151-15.
 Severability

 If any provision of this act is for any reason held invalid, such invalidity shall not affect the remaining provisions which can be given effect without the invalid provision.
 To this end, the provisions of this charter are declared to be severable.

 (a) The Selectboard shall prepare an annual budget for the Town, including a Town annual budget and a former Village District special services budget.
 The School Director shall prepare an annual School District budget.
 The annual budgets, other articles providing for the appropriation of funds, and public questions shall be voted by Australian ballot.

 (b) On any question wherein the vote is not specifically required to be by ballot, a ballot may be demanded by three voters at any meeting.
 (Amended 2009, No. M-7, § 2, eff.
 May 8, 2009.)

 (a) Creation.
 There is hereby created a Department of Assessment headed by a person experienced in the appraisal of real estate, who shall be appointed by the Town Manager with the approval of the Selectboard.

 (b) Appraisal of property.
 The Department of Assessment shall appraise all real and personal property for the purpose of drawing up the grand list.
 Appraisals shall be reviewed periodically and updated.
 Technically qualified individuals or firms may be employed as needed.